frederic-perez/AmE-dictionary/data/dictionary.md

 __accidental__ _adj, n_ _Ottolenghi is an accidental chef._
 __accidie__ _n_ (acedia) _Theology_ Spiritual sloth; apathy; indifference.
 __acclaimed__
-__accolade__ _n_ :seven: An award or privilege granted as a special honour or as an acknowledgement of merit. _Syn_ honour, recognition _The hotel has won numerous accolades._
+__accolade__ _n_ :eight: An award or privilege granted as a special honour or as an acknowledgement of merit. _Syn_ honour, recognition _The hotel has won numerous accolades._
 __accommodate__ _v_ :pencil2:
 __accommodation__ _n_ :two::pencil2: Accommodation is all about making room — it can mean a room or place where you will stay or an agreement about sharing something.
 __accompanist__